 Solar PV panels are simply replacing one source of electricity for another.
 This ‘typical’ home could possibly install a 8 kW system which is roughly equivalent to producing 6,600 kWh of electricity each year.
 The PV system therefore results in a net reduction of 5,500 lbs of carbon dioxide.

 Clearly, eliminating fuel oil has a much larger impact on your carbon footprint that offsetting your electricity use with solar panels.
 Of course, using solar panels to offset your geothermal electricity use would be the ultimate green combination!

-If you would like to calculate your own carbon footprint, try out the US EPA Household Emissions Calculator.
+If you would like to calculate your own carbon footprint, try out the US EPA Household Carbon Footprint Calculator.
 Let us know how your home rates!